-Through the assistance of donations made by Trinity Health staff, board members and other friends, the Foundation
+Through the donations made by Trinity Health staff, Board members and other friends, the Foundation

-“Thanks to the wonderful generosity that has been displayed by Trinity Health staff members, board members, and other friends of Trinity Health Foundation, we eclipsed the goal that we set for this year,” said Al Evon, director of the Trinity Health Foundation.
-“The donations that were made are greatly appreciated and will positively impact families in the region.
-Our partnership with KHRT and the Horn of Plenty makes a difference in the health and wellness of the community and gives families hope at a critical time of the year.”
+“Thanks to the wonderful generosity that has been displayed by Trinity Health staff members, Board members, and other friends of Trinity Health Foundation, we eclipsed the goal that we set for this year.
+The donations that were made are greatly appreciated and will positively impact families in the region.
+Our partnership with KHRT and the Horn of Plenty makes a difference in the health and wellness of the community and gives families hope at a critical time of the year.” – Al Evon, Director, Trinity Health Foundation